How to Beat Holiday Stress

 Meanwhile, they get cranky and catch a cold and complain that no one appreciates the effort they make.
-I feel bad for them, I really do.
+They feel overwhelmed.
+Stress levels go up!
+I feel bad for them.
+I really do.
 Watching overwhelm happen can be heartbreaking.

 Did you catch that?
 It’s not what you do, it’s how you do it that makes the difference.
 It will become obvious which things are just extra and have no real meaning and therefore, can go.

 It has taken me years, but I have finally hit upon the holiday rituals that bring me the most joy.
 My family has followed my lead.
 A little less stress every year until now, we have fun.
 Yes, actual fun, and enjoying the holidays!

 We have also gotten to know each other better (although I’m still not sure why my brother likes to disguise his voice most of the time).
 Maybe I’ll ask him while we are in Sedona this year.

 Turn These Chores into Rituals to Be Shared